rkooyenga/rkooyenga.github.io/_posts/monitor.md

 ```

 Next we need to retrieve which can be done in the logs area on the site, via the API, or we can setup an app for this
-and handle mailing failes and even transcriptions we processed on something like Whisper
+and handle mailing files and even transcriptions we processed on something like Whisper

 [to be continued]